jess-alejo/dev-resources/README.md

 * [Free for developers](https://free-for.dev/#/)
 * [Web Skills](https://andreasbm.github.io/web-skills/) - A visual overview of useful skills to learn as a web developer

+## Ruby
+* [Programming Ruby - The Pragmatic Programmer's Guide](http://docs.ruby-doc.com/docs/ProgrammingRuby/) - a tutorial and reference for the Ruby programming language.

 ## Ruby on Rails
 * [Getting started with Tailwind CSS on Rails 6](https://rubyyagi.com/tailwind-css-on-rails-6-intro/) - Interate Tailwind CSS in your Ruby on Rails app
 * [Rails Code Along](https://railscodealong.com/lessons/install-rails-and-push-to-github) - learn to create Rails app from start to finish